Willing to Serve

 In general, most committees have a chat meeting once a week (an hour or two in length), and conduct business between meetings via mailing lists and our project management software, Basecamp.
 (Online chat meetings are held on Campfire; the account is paid for by the OTW, and all staffers have access to it.)
 The number of hours a committee position demands on a weekly basis will vary greatly by committee, and also by time of year.
-Development, for instance, does a great deal of work gearing up for their annual drives; the Journal committee puts out two issues of TWC a year, etc.
+Elections, for instance, does a great deal of work between September and November, our election season.

 If you are willing to serve, use our contact form to send us the following information:

-Even after the official recruiting period for our third term is over, we happily accept volunteers for any and all committees and projects at any time.
+While our official recruiting period for our second term is over, we happily accept volunteers for any and all committees and projects at any time.
 Please send us your information if you are interested in being part of the OTW!

 ACCESSIBILITY, DESIGN, & TECHNOLOGY

-Handles the design and creation of software and interfaces for most projects of the organization, with emphasis on accessibility to the widest possible group of users.
-Composed of the AD&T committee itself and several sub-committees including Coders, Testers, and Tag Wranglers.
+Handles the design and creation of software and interfaces for most projects of the organization, with emphasis on accessibility to the widest group of users.

 DEVELOPMENT & MEMBERSHIP

-The Development & Membership committee is in charge of fundraising and membership-building for the organisation.
-This committee brainstorms fundraising ideas and then implements them; it's our job to raise the funds that support all of the OTW's various projects, both the visible ones (this is how we bought our first servers!) and the invisible ones (from software to paperclips to domain registration fees).
-We undertake the stewardship of donors and members and keep ourselves informed about fundraising issues that affect the organisation’s activity.
+The Development & Membership committee is in charge of fundraising and membership-building for the organization.
+This committee brainstorms fundraising ideas and then implements them; it's our job to raise the funds that support all of the OTW's various projects, both the visible ones (the archive needs servers!) and the invisible ones (from software to paperclips to domain registration fees.)
+DevMem also maintains our secure database of member and donor information, and works with Elections each year to ensure that each member is able to vote in org elections.

-A good DevMem committee member can make it to our weekly chat meetings, is flexible and focused, and has a sense of humour.
-We're always looking for people with experience in fundraising tasks like donor-courting and grant writing, but we also welcome those who are new to the world of development.
-In the coming year we may be looking to add some folks with tech skills, and also some committed grantwriters.
-DevMem becomes a high-pressure job twice a year when we run our membership and donations drives, but even at high-stress times, we're psyched to be the committee tasked with supporting the work of the OTW.
+A good DevMem committee member can make it to our weekly chat meetings, is flexible and focused, has a sense of humor, and won't be alarmed by occasional forays into extreme silliness.
+We're always looking for folks with experience in fundraising tasks like donor-courting and grant writing, but we also welcome folks who are new to the world of development: what you don't know, we'll happily teach you!
+DevMem becomes a high-pressure job twice a year when we run our membership and donations drives, but even at high-stress times, we have a lot of fun, and we're psyched to be the committee tasked with supporting the work of the OTW.
 Join us!

-The Financial committee keeps track of spending, writes checks, maintains financial records, and develops a budget for the organisation.
+The Financial committee keeps track of spending, writes checks, maintains financial records, and develops a budget for the organization.

 This committee advises the Board and various committees on legal matters and liaises with outside legal counsel.
-Mostly consists of legal professionals.
+Mostly comprised of legal professionals.

 We are also looking for a systems architect.
 If you have experience in this area, please contact us!